rafael-santiago/life/README.md

 "hallucination" can dismistify a bunch of things if you are a "superstitious" programmer.
 But remember: it does not exist, it is just a bad trip... ¬¬

-As Mr. Stevie would say: *"superstition ain't the way..."*

-... boo!! ;)

 ## How to clone it?

 Pretty simple: